2024 Colour Trends To Brighten Up Your Wardrobe

 2024 Colour Trend: Cream de la Crème

 It can’t be all colour and no neutrals, right?
 To ground the brighter hues in the year ahead, we’re looking toward a warm-toned cream — think of this one as a latte with a bit too much oat milk added in.
-This shade is sure to be a perfect pairing to any outfit year-round, as it looks just as good in a mini dress as it does in ballet flats.
+This shade is sure to be a perfect pairing to any outfit year-round, as it looks just as good in a linen skirt as it does in a faux fur coat.

 2024 Colour Trend: Tropical Teal

 There were hints of teal on the spring 2024 runways before it became the defining colour of the pre-fall 2024 collections, as confirmed by influential labels like Valentino, Carolina Herrera, Ulla Johnson, and Chanel.
 It acts as the perfect transitional shade, bringing the sun-kissed ethos of summer days on the Mediterranean into the deeper hues of blue and green for fall.
-Try this out in a swimsuit, comfy wide-leg pants, or even a chic handbag.
+Try this out in a swimsuit, breezy maxi dress, or even a chic leather bag.

 2024 Colour Trend: Neutral Pink